okdocker/okdocker.github.io/pynode.md

 # okdocker/pynode

-A docker image that bundles both modern Python interpreter and Node.js, with Yarn.
+A docker image based on debian jessie that bundles both modern Python interpreter and Node.js, with Yarn.

 ## Content